whatisnuclear/website/reactor_history.md

 He frequently gives public talks and seminars describing the current world energy situation, nuclear technology in general, and (most recently) the history of nuclear reactor development.
-This page was written on on vacation as a labor of personal interest.
+This page was written on vacation as a labor of personal interest.
 You can [contact him here]({% link contact.md %}) with comments, suggestions, and requests.
 He is a licensed Professional Engineer in Nuclear Engineering in the State of Washington.